haimbilia/BuyHub/readme.txt

     => 060565 - Admin UI: In the search, Address's title is also deleted while deleting the Users under the Users address => 062440 - Admin UI: Images are not aligned with the Image title and the "reset and save" button is not showing in the footer section while editing the Image attributes under the SEO section
     => 062456 - Admin UI: "Language Data" option is showing while editing the advanced setting on the meta-tag management page under the SEO section
+    => 062454 - Admin UI: Columns alignment is changing while admin clicks on the sorting option under the meta-tag section and double options are selected on the side menu while clicking on the View HTML and XML option

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect